Club Deportivo Potosino

 The Club Deportivo Potosino is a sports club located in the city of San Luis Potosí, in the Mexican state of the same name.
 Founded in 1940, it is the oldest sports club in the city, nationally renowned for its high performance in various sports disciplines such as swimming and tennis.
 The club is commonly referenced as the birthplace of the Michelada, with claims stating that a member called Michel Ésper used to order his daily beer with salt and lemon juice, eventually giving origin to the name.

-The Club Deportivo Potosino also hosts the San Luis Potosi Challenger, an annual tennis tournament that has counted with the presence of many international top athletes such as Óscar Hernández Pérez, Leonardo Mayer, Dick Norman, Paul-Henri Mathieu, amongst others.
+The Club Deportivo Potosino also hosts the San Luis Open, an annual ATP Challenger Tour tennis tournament that has counted with the presence of many international top athletes such as Óscar Hernández Pérez, Leonardo Mayer, Dick Norman, Paul-Henri Mathieu, amongst others.